Tourist Superior · M/C Bonita

 Bachas Beach & Departure

-Bachas Beach — a relaxing final morning on a green sea turtle nesting beach on Santa Cruz's north coast.
+Morning Bachas Beach — a relaxing final morning on a green sea turtle nesting beach on Santa Cruz's north coast.
 Saltwater lagoon with great blue herons, white-cheeked pintails, flamingos, and sandpipers.
 Wet landing, snorkeling, and a peaceful walk.
+Afternoon Transfer to Baltra Airport for your return flight to mainland Ecuador.
+Trail: 1.6 km · Easy

 Meals: Lunch & Dinner